ARM-software/psa-api/doc/crypto/api/ops/aead.rst

     The CCM block cipher mode is defined in :RFC-title:`3610`.

-    .. subsection:: Usage in zigbee
+    .. subsection:: Usage in Zigbee

         `PSA_ALG_CCM`, and its truncated variants, can be used to implement CCM* for non-zero tag lengths.
 CCM* is required by the :cite-title:`ZIGBEE`.
 For unauthenticated CCM*, the `PSA_ALG_CCM_STAR_NO_TAG` cipher algorithm can be used.